simongravelle/sphinx-example/README.rst

    :align: right
    :width: 200

-This is a Python sample project to illustrate the use of sphinx documentation.
+This is a Python sample project illustrating the use of Sphinx documentation.